php-fig/fig-standards/proposed/http-message-meta.md

 #### Mutability of messages

-Headers and messages are mutable to reflect real-world usage in clients.
+Headers and messages are mutable to reflect real-world usage in clients and server-side applications.
 A large number of HTTP clients allow you to modify a request pre-flight in order to implement custom logic (for example, signing a request, compression, encryption, etc...).
 Examples include:

 * Guzzle: http://guzzlephp.org/guide/plugins.html
 * Buzz: https://github.com/kriswallsmith/Buzz/blob/master/lib/Buzz/Listener/BasicAuthListener.php